 An advanced specialist is typically someone who was promoted from an HR specialist role.
-Their work might include developing job descriptions for specific, technical roles within their specialty, and training and overseeing entry-level specialists who are also in their chosen discipline.
+Their work might include developing job descriptions for specific, technical roles within their specialty and training entry-level specialists in their chosen discipline.
 Advanced specialists serve as a company’s high-level experts regarding their specific topic within HR.

 An HR manager might oversee a group of entry or even mid-level HR employees.
-They’ll typically handle more of the complex HR tasks such as the creation and management of company-wide policies, values, and culture.
+They'll typically handle more of the complex HR tasks such as creating and managing company-wide policies, values, and culture.

 High-Level Human Resources Roles

-If someone ends up staying in the HR field for the majority of their career, they may find themselves moving into a high-level position at your company.
+If someone ends up staying in the HR field for most of their career, they may move into a high-level position at your company.
 These roles may include an HR consultant, HR director, recruiting manager, or vice president of HR chief of human resources officer (CHRO).

 If an HR manager is promoted, that person might move into an HR Director role.
 In most SMBs, the HR Director typically oversees all departmental activities and reports directly to the CEO.